Yoshio Yoda: Later career

 After McHale's Navy ended in 1966, Yoda acted in the 1969 segment of Love American Style titled "Love and the Letter."
 He was associate producer for "The Walking Major", which was nominated for a Golden Globe Award in 1971.

 In the cast reunion extra feature on the McHale's Navy first season DVD set, Edson Stroll (Virgil in the series) stated that Yoda began primarily using his middle name of James and worked as a Toyota vice-president.
 He also reported that Yoda had secured his American citizenship.
 Yoda had lived in Honolulu, Hawaii for fifteen years, serving as assistant vice president of inventory for Toyota in Hawaii, where he had become a United States citizen and was active in the Lions Club.
 From 2012 until his death, Yoda lived in Fullerton, California.

 Personal life

 Yoda announced that he was to wed Yoko Okazaki, a Japanese fashion model, in June 1964.
-In 1965, Yoda headed the panel of judges that chose the Nisek Week Festival Queen at the Biltmore Hotel in Los Angeles.
+In 1965, Yoda headed the panel of judges that chose the Nisei Week Festival Queen at the Biltmore Hotel in Los Angeles.

 Yoda died in Fullerton, California, on January 13, 2023, at the age of 88.